jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 ---

 IAM implements a basic registration service that requires the intervention of an IAM admin.
-In when, users apply for membership in an organization, and administrators are asked to validate membership requests.
+In fact, when users apply for membership in an organization, administrators are asked to validate membership requests.

 ## Registration with external IdP